2026 Comparison

 Limitations: Subscription model is overkill for occasional UTI use.
 Per-episode pricing math often exceeds per-visit competitors.
 Speed depends on plan — mail-order plans are slower than pharmacy-pickup.

-Who wins with Favor: Women managing multiple women's-health conditions under one portal who want the platform breadth more than the lowest per-UTI price at publication.
+Who wins with Favor: Women managing multiple women's-health conditions under one portal who value platform breadth over a simple one-time UTI visit model.

 Head-to-head: Bidwell Health vs. Favor